course-details-portlet

 • Students obtain skills with respect to assessing the extent to which the EU's external action is effective and coherent.

-• Students are able to apply key concepts of EU external action to the analysis of the EU’s global role, its external policies, and how it tries to influence geopolitical, security, economic, and social dynamics in the international system.
+• Students can apply theories and concepts to analyse the EU's global role, its external policies, and its efforts to influence political, economic, and social dynamics in the international system.

 Learning methods and activities